onehundredfeet/hmecs/README.md

   }
 }

-class NamePrinter extends echoes.System {
+class NamePrinter extends hecho.System {
   // All of necessary for meta-functions views will be defined and initialized under the hood,
   // but it is also possible to define the View manually (initialization is still not required)
   // for additional features such as counting and sorting entities;